ShikhaChm/MySQL_Queries/README.md

 # MySQL Queries
 This script includes SQL queries for:
-    - fetching select data from the database depnding on various conditions.
+    *- fetching select data from the database depnding on various conditions.
     - creating selective views from database tables
     - using aggrregate functions, groupby clause etc.
+    - Joins and nested queries